 - In late 2020, FUNAI approved the updated Indigenous Study ECI as accepted for final presentation to the Indigenous communities. - In October 2021, the Company completed the presentation of the Indigenous Study to the various Indigenous Communities and received approvals from both the Juruna Indigenous Community and the Arara Indigenous Community in order to complete the FUNAI protocol requirements for the ECI and ILO Convention 169 consultation.
 Subsequently, FUNAI issued the final documentation advising that the ECI has been completed, and this documentation has been submitted to the TRF1 Court.
-There can be no assurances that the Indigenous Study will be accepted by the Federal Court or that the injunction related to the LI will be lifted.
+SEMAS and the Federal Court in Altamira will need to validate the FUNAI's approval of the ECI.
+There can be no assurance that the ECI will be validated by SEMAS and the Federal Court in Altamira or that the injunction related to the LI will be lifted.
 See the section titled "Risks and Uncertainties" below for more information regarding the risks related to litigation and the permitting process.

-Recent Court Decisions
+Recent Developments and Court Decisions